 Saint Mary's University of Minnesota ("the university") contracts with GardaWorld Security to provide security services on its Twin Cities campus.
 Campus Security makes every effort to ensure and maintain a safe and comfortable learning and working environment for all persons associated with the Twin Cities campus.
 The university has devoted significant resources to providing a safe campus for its community members.
-Campus Security, located in La Salle Hall, provides on-campus coverage Monday through Friday from 7:00 a.m. to 10:00 p.m. and Saturday from 7:00 a.m. to 5:00 pm.
+Campus Security, located in La Salle Hall, provides on-campus coverage during business hours which may vary by semester and class schedules.
+Normal business hours are typically Monday through Friday 8 a.m. to 10 p.m. when classes are in session and until 6 p.m. during semester breaks.
+Most buildings are locked and accessible by card access.
+Visitors should check in at the Lasalle Hall Reception area.

 Campus Security officers receive in-service and out-service training.
 These officers do not have arrest authority and have no legal jurisdiction to enforce criminal offenses.
 Officers conduct security and safety patrols on campus property on foot.
 Officers on patrol address violations of university policy, monitor parking and traffic on campus, prepare written reports, investigate suspicious circumstances, address immediate safety hazards, and exclude trespassers when appropriate.
 Law enforcement services on campus are provided by the City of Minneapolis Police Department.
 The Department provides timely response to criminal behavior and follow-up on investigations of reported crimes as needed.

 Campus Security provides a variety of services to the Twin Cities campus, including: